1

 “It'll be fine!”

-“Until I say otherwise, you have to keep going like this, and when the catch comes it'll be 10 hai all at once, okay...?”
+“Until I say otherwise, you have to keep going like this, and when the catch comes it'll be 10 hai all at once, is that okay...?”

 “You sure you’re not an idiot?
 It's fine, do what you want.”